 Modifiable Lifestyle Factors: Nutrition, Exercise, and Meditation

 - For patients with systemic lupus erythematosus, the anti-inflammatory and immunomodulatory benefit of green tea may have beneficial effects on disease activity and quality of life.
-A 12-week randomized controlled trial on 68 subjects with lupus found that compared to controls, green tea supplementation (1,000 mg of green tea extract, two capsules/day) reduced disease activity and significantly increased both vitality and general health.16
+A 12-week randomized controlled trial on 68 subjects with lupus found that compared to controls, green tea supplementation (1,000 mg of green tea extract, two capsules/day) reduced disease activity and significantly increased both vitality and general health.19

-Physical activity is proven safe and beneficial in most autoimmune diseases; physically active RA patients were found to have a milder disease course, better cardiovascular disease profile, and improved joint mobility.17 Exercise decreases fatigue while enhancing mood, cognitive abilities, and mobility in patients with multiple sclerosis.
+Physical activity is proven safe and beneficial in most autoimmune diseases; physically active RA patients were found to have a milder disease course, better cardiovascular disease profile, and improved joint mobility.20 Exercise decreases fatigue while enhancing mood, cognitive abilities, and mobility in patients with multiple sclerosis.
 Physically active patients with type 1 diabetes mellitus have a decreased risk of autonomic neuropathy and cardiovascular disease.
-Systemic sclerosis patients report decreased disease severity and pain as well as better quality of life with more physical activity.17
+Systemic sclerosis patients report decreased disease severity and pain as well as better quality of life with more physical activity.20

 While prescription medications remain at the forefront in the battle against autoimmune disease, researchers are identifying other treatment modalities to help improve patients’ quality of life.
-Functional Medicine offers an alternative to symptom suppression—by addressing the underlying mechanisms that cause autoimmunity, we can prevent, and in some cases reverse, autoimmune diseases.
-To further Functional Medicine practitioners’ knowledge and expertise on autoimmune conditions, IFM, in partnership with the Cleveland Clinic Center for Functional Medicine, offers a first-of-its-kind eBook, Autoimmunity: A Functional Medicine Guide.
-This guide includes a range of toolkit items and details a comprehensive Functional Medicine approach for the evaluation and treatment of patients with autoimmune conditions.
+Functional medicine offers an alternative to symptom suppression—by addressing the underlying mechanisms that cause autoimmunity, we can prevent, and in some cases reverse, autoimmune diseases.
+To further functional medicine practitioners’ knowledge and expertise on autoimmune conditions, IFM, in partnership with the Cleveland Clinic Center for Functional Medicine, offers a first-of-its-kind eBook, Autoimmunity: A Functional Medicine Guide.
+This guide includes a range of toolkit items and details a comprehensive functional medicine approach for the evaluation and treatment of patients with autoimmune conditions.

 Learn more about Autoimmunity: A Functional Medicine Guide and how its tools and information may help to improve patient outcomes.